What Is a Conversion Rate and What Does It Mean for My Contractor Business?

 When customers are ‘revisiting’ your website they are far more likely to contact you as they are already familiar with your brand.
 It’s super simple, and it’s conversion rate 101.

-Here’s what to do next to boost your conversion rate in 2021
+How to increase your conversion rate in 2022

 You don’t need to be a tech whiz or have a ton of marketing experience to see your conversion rate climb.
 It’s about understanding every single customer has to go through 3 stages of their journey before they ever pick up the phone and ask for a quote.